 Zoom got its start in 2011 after founder Eric Yuan left Cisco to form a new company, Saasbee Inc. In 2012, Yuan changed the name of the firm to Zoom.
 Then, as now, Zoom's primary goal was to offer businesses and consumers a feature-rich and easy-to-use video conferencing and team collaboration tool.
 For the first few years, Zoom worked to gain a foothold in the video and web meeting market dominated by players such as Adobe, Cisco, LogMeIn Inc. (GoTo Meeting) and Microsoft.

 By 2017, Zoom had gone through several rounds of startup capital funding, established partnerships with critical third-party vendors and attracted more than 40 million users.
 In early 2019, Zoom went public.
 While the company continued to prosper, it was the COVID-19 pandemic that made Zoom a household name.

 1. Zoom pricing

-Like Teams, Zoom also offers a free version of its product -- with limitations that restrict the number of users to 100 and the length of each meeting to 40 minutes.
-Cloud recording is not available with the freely licensed version.
+Like Teams, Zoom also offers a free version of its product -- with limitations that restrict the number of meeting participants to 100 and the length of each meeting to 40 minutes.
+Cloud recording and storage are not available with the freely licensed version.

-Three paid plans are offered: Pro, Business and Enterprise.
-Prices begin at $14.99 to $19.99 per meeting host, per month.
+Four paid plans are offered: Pro, Business, Business Plus and Enterprise.
+Prices begin at $15.99 to $25 per meeting host for the first three tiers, per month.
+Businesses must reach directly out to Zoom to receive per-user pricing for the Enterprise plan.
 Per-user prices drop significantly for Enterprise plans with more than 100 host licenses.
 The maximum number of meeting participants depends upon the plan selected.
 Other considerations within each plan include support options and enterprise features, such as vanity URLs, SSO support and the amount of cloud storage space available.